-Resource Could the project/initiative activities potentially entail or result in: Response Mitigation or preventive action Assessment leading to challenges in addressing community health needs and emergencies strict adherence to occupational safety regulations, enrolling workers in occupational risk insurance programs, providing personal protective equipment, and conducting regular training and monitoring. - An annual health brigade is conducted for all workers to promote preventive healthcare and minimize medical emergencies whenever possible.
-Corruption PP has no identified risks in this resource. ensuring deta resources audits, fin reporting, ta declarations, prevent mi diversion s a private initiative, ailed monitoring of through financial ancial statement ax payments and and controls that sappropriation or of funds into or illegal activities.
+Resource Could the project/initiative activities potentially entail or result in: Response Mitigation or preventive action Assessment Corruption PP has no identified risks in this resource. ensuring deta resources audits, fin reporting, to declarations, prevent mi diversion s a private initiative, ailed monitoring of through financial ancial statement ax payments and and controls that sappropriation or of funds into or illegal activities.
 During the interviews with stakeholders belongs to entities, and the on-site visit, the audit team had not found any evidence of corruption actions.
-The PP provide the Statement of "Legitimate Source of Founds and Licit Activities" /12.2/

-Resource Could the project/initiative activities potentially entail or result in: Response Mitigation or preventive action Assessment Economic Impact PP has no identified risks in this resource.
-The presence of the project has led to an increase in formal and permanent employment opportunities in the region.
+The PP provide the Statement of "Legitimate Source of Founds and Licit Activities" /12.2/ Economic Impact PP has no identified risks in this resource. led to an inc permanent e of the project has rease in formal and employment in the region.
 During the interviews with the stakeholders the people indicated positive impacts, for the employe generation. and forestry training.
 Governance compliance PP has no identified risks in this resource.
 The project is a private initiative.
 The project has demonstrated compliance with national and local regulations /8; 18; 20/.